RLOpenCatalyst/catdocs/Catalyst/source/settings.rst

 Settings
 =========

-All your organization and asset details in Settings before using RLCatalyst.
+Add all your organization and asset details in Settings before using RLCatalyst.
 You can use the system only if you provide all the relevant options provided in the Settings.

 Settings provides you six different options: